-Absent specific operational necessity, ROE/RUF should never impede the inherent right of self-defense of US forces.
-ROE/RUF for US forces should not limit a commander's inherent authority and obligation to use all necessary means available to take action in self-defense of the commander's unit and other US forces in the vicinity.
+Absent specific operational necessity, ROE and RUF should never impede the inherent right of self-defense of US forces.
+ROE and RUF for US forces should not limit a commander's inherent authority and obligation to use all necessary means available to take action in self-defense of the commander's unit and other US forces in the vicinity.
 The right and obligation of unit self-defense should never be compromised.
 US forces do not have to be the subject of a hostile act before responding in self-defense.
-US forces may respond in self-defense to demonstrated hostile intent against the United States, US forces or other designated persons or property.
-Commanders at every echelon are responsible for establishing or requesting ROE for mission accomplishment that comply with ROE of senior commanders and the standing rules of engagement.
+US forces may respond in self-defense to demonstrated hostile intent against the United States, US forces, or other designated persons or property.
+Commanders at every echelon are responsible for establishing or requesting ROE for mission accomplishment that comply with ROE of senior commanders and the US Standing ROE.

-By following the ROE/RUF principles outlined below, Air Force forces' missions have a lesser possibility of being compromised and the chances of US political and military objectives being obtained are increased:
+By following the ROE and RUF principles outlined below, Air Force forces' missions are less likely to be compromised and US political and military objectives are more likely achieved:

-- ORCE/RUF should complement US interests and military objectives. - O ROE/RUF should not be too specific or restrictive. - O ROE/RUF should be current and responsive to change. - O ROE/RUF should not diminish operational effectiveness. - O ROE/RUF should permit the timely and appropriate use of force.
+- ROE and RUF should complement US interests and military objectives. - ROE and RUF should not be too specific or restrictive. - ROE and RUF should be current and responsive to change. - ROE and RUF should not diminish operational effectiveness. - ROE and RUF should permit the timely and appropriate use of force.